Digital Assets are Useful Today Despite What the Naysayers Say

 2.)
 “By its very design, blockchain technology is poorly suited for just about every purpose currently touted as a present or potential source of public benefit.”

 My goal with this article is to dispute these technologists’ claims that “crypto-assets” are not solving any financial problems or acting as a source of public benefit.
-I will share data on the problems that currently exist in the global economy, how Bitcoin and stablecoins are helping people around the globe today, and how Bitcoin can continue to be used to help those less fortunate than the technologists who signed this letter.
+I will share data on the current challenges in the global economy, how Bitcoin and stablecoins are helping people around the globe today, and how Bitcoin can continue to be used to help those less fortunate than the technologists who signed this letter.

 Sign up to start saving Bitcoin